-- ▶ When leaving the vehicle, always mount the refrigerator ventilation grill.
+- When leaving the vehicle, always mount the refrigerator ventilation grill.
 Otherwise water can enter during rain. - The cooling power of the refrigerator depends on the vehicle setup.
 The cooling power can decrease if the vehicle is inclined by 5° or more.
 Therefore, always park the vehicle on level ground. - Absorption refrigerators operate at normal room temperature (approx. 21 °C) within the specified temperature range.
-At significantly higher ambient temperatures (> 30 °C), the cooling power is reduced.
+At significantly higher ambient temperatures (> 30 °C), the cooling power is reduced. - Dobserve the safety instructions and manufacturer's instruction manual.